IBM-Cloud/openwhisk-darkvisionapp/README.md

 ### Processing audio

-Whenever the audio track is extracted (1), Cloudant emits a change event (2) and OpenWhisk triggers the audio analysis (3).
+Whenever the audio track is extracted (1), Cloudant emits a change event (2) and Cloud Functions triggers the audio analysis (3).

 #### Extract the audio transcript

 Extracting the transcript from an audio track using the Speech to Text service may take more than 5 minutes depending on the video.
-Because OpenWhisk actions have a 5 minutes limit, waiting in the action for the audio processing to complete is not possible for longer videos.
+Because Cloud Functions actions have a 5 minutes limit, waiting in the action for the audio processing to complete is not possible for longer videos.
 Fortunately the Speech to Text service has a very nice [asynchronous API](https://www.ibm.com/watson/developercloud/speech-to-text/api/v1/?curl#async_methods).
 Instead of waiting for Speech to Text to process the audio, Dark Vision sends the audio file to Speech to Text (4) and Speech to Text will notify Dark Vision with the transcript when it is done processing the audio (5).
 The result is attached to the audio document (6).

 ![Architecture](https://g.gravizo.com/source/extract_audio?https%3A%2F%2Fraw.githubusercontent.com%2FIBM-Cloud%2Fopenwhisk-darkvisionapp%2Fmaster%2FREADME.md)
 <details>